-Be sure to demonstrate what you accomplished in your previous role.
-It’s important to talk about how you contributed to the company and that you left on good terms – avoid criticizing former colleagues or management.
+You must be wondering how to answer why are you leaving your current job?
+Be sure to demonstrate what you have accomplished in your current or previous role.
+The best way to answer why you left your last job is talk about how you contributed to the company and that you are leaving on good terms – avoid criticizing former colleagues or management.
 Instead, show sincerity and explain that you’re seeking new challenges and opportunities for growth.

 What is your greatest weakness?

-Your first thought may be to present an attribute as a weakness.
+Your first thought may be to present an attribute as a biggest weakness.
 Interviewers are people too and like to see humility in potential employees.
-Talk about a trait you’re actively working to improve.
+If you have any doubt about how to answer what is your greatest weakness, first talk about a trait you’re actively working to improve.

 For example, if being meticulous means you spend unnecessary time on projects, recall a time you took a few steps back and looked at the bigger picture.
 This shows employers you acknowledge your flaws and are making strides to correct them.